envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/stats.rst

-   rx_reset, Counter, Total number of reset streams frames received by Envoy. tx_reset, Counter, Total number of reset stream frames transmitted by Envoy. header_overflow, Counter, Total number of headers going over the 64512 byte limit. trailers, Counter, Total number of trailers FIXME what is this? headers_cb_no_stream, Counter, Total number of errors where a header callback is called without an associated stream. too_many_header_frames, Counter, Total number of times an http2 connection is reset due to receiving too many headers frames.
+   rx_reset, Counter, Total number of reset streams frames received by Envoy. tx_reset, Counter, Total number of reset stream frames transmitted by Envoy. header_overflow, Counter, Total number of headers going over the 64512 byte limit. trailers, Counter, Total number of trailers seen on requests coming from downstream. headers_cb_no_stream, Counter, Total number of errors where a header callback is called without an associated stream. too_many_header_frames, Counter, Total number of times an http2 connection is reset due to receiving too many headers frames.